Every week a new report heralds the astronomical growth in Cloud spending. But if Cloud adoption rates are skyrocketing, why aren’t your sales?

 Today’s B2B buyers have high expectations.
 They want vendors and service providers to anticipate their needs and provide useful, relevant information at the right times.
 MSPs must be armed with client and prospect data so they can warm up leads with suitable content, and take action on important “intent signals”, such as email opens or case study downloads.

 What’s one piece of information about your prospects that would make your marketing more effective and empower your sales team?
 How about their IT budgets, or how much time they spent reading content on your website?
 With data-driven email marketing, you can uncover key information about potential buyers, and then use it identify warm leads and market to them more effectively.
 For example, you can segment your email lists to improve the relevance and timing of your messages.
-Segmentation is one of the best ways to increase email marketing conversions, leading to 200% higher clickthrough rates and other impressive results.
+Data-driven segmentation and personalization is one of the best ways to increase conversions, leading to 200% higher clickthrough rates and other impressive results.

 With the right data-driven email marketing tools, you know which prospects are engaged and consuming your content — down to the specific articles and landing pages they’re visiting, how often, and for how long.
 That’s how you zero in on the hottest leads, and stop losing them to the competition.